 For Consumers

-The Better Shoes Foundation is primarily aimed at footwear brands and manufacturers.
+The Better Shoes Foundation resources are primarily for footwear brands, professionals and manufacturers.
 But that shouldn't stop you from having a read through.
 As a consumer, you have the power to vote with your wallet.
-The purpose of this section is to provide you with alternative ways to shop more consciously, or even better- extend the life of the shoes you already have.
+The purpose of this section is to provide you with alternative ways to shop more consciously, or even better - extend the life of the shoes you already have.

 • Good On You - provides detailed brand ratings to make researching ethical brands easier.
 Each brand receives an easy-to-understand rating out of five, from 'We Avoid' (1) to 'Great' (5), and individual scores for its impact on people, the planet, and animals.